-COVID-19 negative impact increased on wage and labor market
+COVID-19 negative impact continues on labor market

-- Real wage declined by -2.7% YoY in May due to decline in overtime and bonus payment.
-Regular fixed payment was unchanged.
-Japanese economy was worst hit by COVID-19 in May due to nationwide lockdown. - Job vacancy / applicants ratio further declined in May. - Around 37% workers are on a short-term contract basis and vulnerable to current difficult economic environment.
+- Real wage declined by-1.5% YoY in June, which was slightly better than -2.7% decline in May.
+Decline in overtime and bonus payment were larger than slight increase in regular fixed payment. - Job vacancy / applicants ratio further declined in June. - Around 37% workers are on a short-term contract basis and vulnerable to current difficult economic environment.
+Number of such workers decreased in June.